dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

   - deep net interpretability
 ---

 Scientists have long summarized neurons by describing the relationship between their inputs and outputs.
-Here I describe a new technique that allows us to go beyond previous approaches to succicinctly describe important and complex neural behavior.
+Here I describe a new technique that allows us to go beyond previous approaches to succinctly describe important and complex neural behavior.
 ------

 ![curvatures]